-Year 12 - OCR Level 3 Cambridge Technical Certificate in IT -05838

-Year 13 - OCR Level 3 Cambridge Technical Introductory Diploma in IT - 05840
+Year 12- OCR Level 3 Cambridge Technical Certificate in IT- 05838 Year 13- OCR Level 3 Cambridge Technical Introductory Diploma in IT- 05840

-4's in English and Maths and a 4 in either Computer Science or IT
+4 in GCSE English Language and GCSE Maths and a 4 in either GCSE Computer Science or GCSE IT

-Web developer, software engineer, network management, systems analyst, roboticist, any engineering discipline, physics, medicine and medical related courses (such as optometry, pharmacy and orthoptics) and mathematics.
+Web Developer, Software Engineer, Network Management, Systems Analyst, Roboticist, any Engineering Discipline, Physics, Medicine and medical related courses (such as Optometry, Pharmacy and Orthoptics) and Mathematics.
 Other subjects that link well with this course are Mathematics, Business, Media, Computer Science and Geography.